Matejz90/macos_mojave_ryzen2700_vmware_jailbreak/readme.txt

 15.)
 You get warning because of mail program
 16.)
 Go to mail program, add you email account and click in top Mail -> Preferences 17.)
 Click Manage plugins at bottom of window and check field before AltDeploy plugin 18.)
-Go to AltDeploy program and install your unc0ver stuff
+Go to AltDeploy program and install your unc0ver stuff and don't forget to click Trust on iPhone